old-software-engineer/nextjs-image-processing/README.md

 # Concepts

-- Event handling: Used to get the input from the div by applying the drag and drop events
+- Event handling(Drag & drop): Used to get the input from the div by applying the drag and drop events

 - Image handling: Used to check the size of image and only accept the image that are under specific size